SMControl/SO_Upgrade/README.md

 # SO Upgrade Assistant

 ## Overview
 A helper script for managing SO upgrades.
-It handles stopping services, downloading setup files, running installers, and restoring configurations.
+Handles stopping services/processes, downloading setup files, running installers, and restoring state.

 ## Features
 - Checks for admin privileges.